dieKollaborateure/drive-uploader/README.md

 ### Creating an API key

 You will need to obtain your own Google API key using the Google Developer Console.
-Download the JSON-file that Google provides and rename it to `client-secret.json`.
+Download the JSON-file that Google provides and rename it to `client_secret.json`.
 By default, `drive-up` will look for this file in the current directory.
 You can specify a different name and location using the `-k` option.

+When asked for the type of key, choose "client / installed app".

+### Authorizing the API client

+When you run `dirve-up` for the first time, you will be asked to authorize the newly created API key.
+Follow the instruction to complete authorization.
+(This involves copying a lengthy URL into your browser and authorizing access to the user's Google Drive.)

+**After you pasted the authorization code, by default, your authorization credentials will be saved in your home-folder under `.drive-up/credentials.json`.**

 Usage
 -----